Continuous Integration with Bamboo

 - Build scripts

-In Bamboo, an authorized person is assigned to create the project and specify the repository for the project.
+In Bamboo, an authorized person is assigned to create the project and specify the project repository.
 This person should add test tasks for the project.
 Afterward, we can run tasks periodically or manually at any time.
-Also, when there is a new commit in the central repository, it creates a queue of the tasks, using a trigger.
+When there is a new commit in the central repository, it creates a queue of the tasks, using a trigger.

 Bamboo manages the building and testing process in general, and it is not connected to a local environment.
 It automatically triggers the building and integration tests after the developer commits the code.
 During the trigger process, the code is pulled from the central repository and converted to an installation file using a script.
 In the end, Bamboo sends the installation file and the script to the machine for installation.
 The machine completes the installation by running the machine setup script.
 After the installation, Bamboo carries out the JMeter and Selenium tests.